Darren Turner

-Darren Turner (born 13 April 1974) is a British professional racing driver and owner of Base Performance Simulators.
+Darren Turner (born 13 April 1974) is a British racing driver and owner of Base Performance Simulators.
 He races for Aston Martin Racing as a factory driver and also works as a high performance test driver for Aston Martin.

 He was McLaren Autosport BRDC Young Driver of the Year in 1996.
 He is a former test driver for the McLaren Formula One team, but has raced primarily in touring cars and sportscars since 2000.
 He spent 2 years in the DTM for Keke Rosberg's Mercedes-Benz-powered team, also winning several ASCAR races.
 In 2006 he raced sportscars for Aston Martin, but also competed five rounds of the British Touring Car Championship for SEAT, sharing their 2nd car with James Thompson.
 In his first drive for the team he finished 3rd.